larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 35:04
 everything's a stimulus.
 Everything is a potential interaction for them.
 And they have a very hard time restricting their behavior and their speech.
 35:11
-So a lot of the motor system is designed to just work in a reflexive way.
+So **a lot of the motor system is designed to just work in a reflexive way.
 35:16
-And then when we decide we want to learn something or do something or not do something, we have to engage in this top-down restriction.
+And then ==when we decide we want to learn something or do something or not do something, we have to engage in this top-down restriction==.
 35:23
-And it feels like agitation because it's accompanied by the release of a neuromodulator called norepinephrine, 35:30 which in the body we call adrenaline.
-And it actually makes us feel agitated.
+And ==it feels like agitation because it's accompanied by the release of a neuromodulator called norepinephrine, 35:30 which in the body we call adrenaline.
+And it actually makes us feel agitated==.
 So for those of you that are trying to learn something new
 35:36
 or to learn to suppress your responses or be more deliberate and careful in your responses, 35:42 that is going to feel challenging for a particular reason.
-It's going to feel challenging 35:47 because the chemicals in your body that are released in association with that effort are designed to make you feel kind of agitated.
+It's going to feel challenging 35:47 because ==the chemicals in your body that are released in association with that effort are designed to make you feel kind of agitated==.**
 35:55
 That low-level tremor that sometimes people feel when they're really, really angry is actually a chemically induced low-level tremor.
 36:02
-And it's the, what I call limbic friction.
+And it's the, what I call **limbic friction.
 There's an area of your brain that's involved in our more primitive reflexive responses
 36:08
 called the limbic system.
 And the frontal cortex is in a friction, it's in a tug of war with that system all the time.
 36:16
 Unless of course you have damage to the frontal lobe or you've had too much to drink or something.
-In which case you tend to just say and do whatever.
+In which case you tend to just say and do whatever.**
 36:22
-And so this is really important to understand because if you want to understand neuroplasticity,
+And so this is really important to understand because **if you want to understand ==neuroplasticity==,
 Neuroplasticity: The Holy Grail of Neuroscience
 36:28
-you want to understand how to shape your behavior, how to shape your thinking, how to change how you're able to perform in any context, 36:36 the most important thing to understand is that it requires top-down processing.
+you want to understand how to shape your behavior, how to shape your thinking, how to change how you're able to perform in any context, 36:36 the most important thing to understand is that it ==requires top-down processing==.
 36:41
 It requires this feeling of agitation.
-In fact, I would say the agitation and strain 36:47 is the entry point to neuroplasticity.
+In fact, I would say the ==agitation and strain 36:47 is the entry point to neuroplasticity==**.
 So let's take a look at what neuroplasticity is.
 36:52
 Let's explore it, not as the way it's normally talked about in modern culture, neuroplasticity, plasticity is great.
 36:59